patrickangeles/redpanda-si-demo/README.md

 ## Create a topic

-You can see what the current directory structure looks like with `tree`
+You can see what the current directory structure looks like with the `tree` command.

 ```bash
 tree volumes
 ```
+Create the topic.
+For now, we want Shadow Indexing disabled.

 ```bash
 rpk topic create thelog \